Det här är en svensk tiger

 Det här är en svensk tiger (This is a Swedish tiger, formerly stylized in all caps) is a 2019 book written by Aron Flam.
 The book is made with sources and claims made in a podcast series with the same name; which was a part of Flam's main podcast Dekonstruktiv kritik.

 The book's subject is Sweden, the Swedish government's role before, during, and after World War II and Swedish trade with Nazi Germany as well as the denial of this involvement by the Swedish authorities.

-Flam was accused of copyright infringement on the basis that the title of the book was paraphrasing En svensk tiger (which the copyright of which is owned by Beredskapsmuseet).
+Flam was accused of copyright infringement on the basis that the title of the book was paraphrasing En svensk tiger (the copyright of which is owned by Beredskapsmuseet).
 Around 2,000 copies of the third edition were seized by the Swedish police.

 Podcast series

 On 9 February 2018, Flam uploaded the first episode of the series which was originally called En svensk tiger, as a part of his podcast Dekonstruktiv kritik.
 After episode three, the podcast changed its name to Det här är en svensk tiger after pressure by Beredskapsmuseet.
 In total, nineteen episodes were published, the last of which was published on 10 May 2019.